Lawn Care for Inflatables and Fireworks During Winter Holidays

 Before you light any fuses, think about where you've placed your fireworks.
 My first choice would be to light them on a non-flammable surface such as a driveway.
 Yes, I'd rather my driveway suffer burn marks than my prized Zoysia lawn.

-I snapped this pic at a friend's party.
-As a lawn fanatic, witnessing this flare up reinforced my paranoia about fireworks on grass.
+Witnessing this flare up at a friend's party reinforced my paranoia about fireworks on grass.
 Thankfully the guys had a water hose handy and quickly put it out.

 Cool Season Lawns & Fireworks